Bookervsky/EV-Charging-Adoption-Prediction/README.md

 # Results

-The model uses data from 2012 to 2018 as the training set, and data from 2019 to 2020 as the test set.
+The model uses data from 2012 to 2018 as the training set, and data of 2020 as the test set.
 The hyperparameters of XGBOOST are set as: $n-estimators=300, max-depth=6, learning-rate=0.05, subsample=0.8$.

-The XGBoost model demonstrates strong predictive performance on the test set, achieving a Root Mean Square Error (RMSE) of 21.18 and a
+The XGBoost model demonstrates strong predictive performance on the test set.
+Performance metrics were calculated on the original scale (EV adoption per 10,000 people) to ensure interpretability.
+The model achieved a Root Mean Square Error (RMSE) of
-Coefficient of Determination $R^2$ of 0.92.
-As illustrated in Figure 3, the residual distribution approximates a normal distribution centered near zero, suggesting minimal systematic bias in the model estimates.
+21.18 As illustrated in Figure 3, the residual distribution approximates a normal distribution centered near zero, suggesting minimal systematic bias in the model estimates.
 This fit is further corroborated by the Actual vs. Predicted plot, where observations cluster closely along the diagonal.
-Notably, the model exhibits low variance at lower actual values, indicating high precision in predicting adoption rates for counties with low
+Notably, the model exhibits low variance at lower actual values, indicating high precision in predicting adoption rates for counties with low EV adoption.
-EV adoption.

 <figure style="text-align: center;">
     <img src="data/results/images/Residuals_and_Actual_vs_Predicted.png" alt="Residuals_and_Prediction_result" width="100%">